pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 _The need for such a generalisation and formalisation is to allow us to talk about probability in an unambiguous but sufficiently generalised context while making the presentation of these ideas more concise (thus easier to retain)_.
 <br><br>

 What is probability, and when does probability come into the picture?
 Cognition has two basic states, namely ignorance and knowledge.
 In ignorance, we have no information about the nature of the object of cognition, so we have no certainty whatsoever about any of its potential.
 In knowledge, we have all the information about the _essential_ nature of the object of cognition - essential within a given context - to have certainty about its potential, i.e. about how it will act or be acted upon.
-However, cognition is not binary; when learning of the nature of something, we do not go always from no knowledge to full knowledge - full within a given context.
+However, cognition is not binary; when learning the nature of something, we do not go always from no knowledge to full knowledge - full within a given context.
 There may be and often are states of cognition for partial information, so that we may know only part of the object's potential.
-In essence, probability is the quantification of the level of certainty or uncertainty we have regarding some aspect of the potential of some object of cognition, which may be an entity, an environment, a phenomenon, etc.
+In essence, probability is the quantification of the level of certainty or uncertainty we have regarding some aspect of the potential of an object of cognition, which may be an entity, an environment, a phenomenon, etc.

 ### Random process (_a preliminary concept_)
 Random process is a process with a defined set of possible outcomes wherein one or all factors key to its outcomes are unknown, for practical or other reasons.
 A process is specific aspect of the behaviour of an object of cognition, while an outcome is specific aspect of the potential of this object regarding this behaviour.
 Thus, "random process" generalises the concept of a specific aspect of the behaviour an unknown object of cognition in a specific context which we can only come to know - for practical or other reasons - by observing the outcomes it produces.
 Hence, we can generalise the concept of probability as the quantification of the information we have about potential outcomes of a random process.